MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-state.md

 services.AddSingleton<EchoBotAccessors>(sp =>
 {
    ...
-    var accessors = new BotAccessors(conversationState, userState)
+    var accessors = new EchoBotAccessors(conversationState, userState)
     {
-        TopicState = conversationState.CreateProperty<TopicState>("TopicState"),
+        TopicState = conversationState.CreateProperty<TopicState>(EchoBotAccessors.TopicStateName),
-        UserProfile = userState.CreateProperty<UserProfile>("UserProfile"),
+        UserProfile = userState.CreateProperty<UserProfile>(EchoBotAccessors.UserProfileName),
      };

      return accessors;
  });
 ```

-The conversation and user state are linked to a singleton via the `services.AddSingleton` code block and saved via a state store accessor in the code starting with `var accessors = new BotAccessor(conversationState, userState)`.
+The conversation and user state are linked to a singleton via the `services.AddSingleton` code block and saved via a state store accessor in the code starting with `var accessors = new EchoBotAccessor(conversationState, userState)`.

 ### Use conversation and user state properties
 In the `OnTurnAsync` handler of the `EchoWithCounterBot : IBot` class, modify the code to prompt for user name and then phone number.
 To track where we are in the conversation, we use the Prompt property defined in the TopicState.
 This property was initialized a "askName".
 Once we get the user name, we set it to "askNumber" and set the UserName to the name user typed in.
 After the phone number is received, you send a confirmation message and set the prompt to 'confirmation' because you are at the end of the conversation.